How to Prevent Malware with Custom Blocking

 You can see that the hash has been uploaded.
 If you want to upload more hashes later, click on the “Upload Hashes” icon on the top right corner of the window.

 A list of the hashes along with the selected policy, in this case “always block” is visible from the “Configuration -> Prevention Hashes” dashboard.
 If individual hashes need to be edited select the box next to the chosen hash and hit the “apply policy” button at the top.

 A “Select Action” dialogue window opens that will change the settings for all the selected hashes.

 Now we also need to make sure that custom blocking is enabled in the “Malware Protection” section of the specific policy.
 For that, let’s go back to the “Configuration app -> Prevention Policy” page and check.
-If it’s not enabled, you can toggle the “custom blocking” button to enable it.
+If it’s not enabled for the desired policy, you can toggle the “custom blocking” button to enable it.
 Don’t forget to save the changes to your policy.